Davy Fitzgerald: Wexford manager

 They then annihilated Offaly on a scoreline of 5–24 to 2-9, but lost to Galway by 9 points in Wexford Park the week after.

 It all came down to Nowlan park the following week against Kilkenny.
 The winners of this game would determine who would join Galway in the Leinster final.
 Wexford put on a great first half display and were winning by 9 points at one stage, but faded and lost by a single point.

 This led Wexford to a preliminary quarter final against Westmeath, the Joe Mcdonagh cup losers.
-Having won this game, a date with Clare was set up in Páirc Ui Chaoímh in the All Ireland quarter final.
+Having won this game, a date with Clare was set up in Páirc Ui Chaoimh in the All Ireland quarter final.
 They lost this game on a scoreline of 1–17 to 0-28, with Fitzgerald's future with Wexford being undetermined.

 Weeks later, the Wexford players took the bus to Clare and travelled to his house and managed to convince him to stay.
 Wexford Weekly reported that the possibility of him managing the u20 team also was not unlikely.

 At the Hurling For Cancer game in Newbridge, he stated that he aims to take Wexford to "another level" in 2019.

 On 2 July 2017, Wexford lost to Galway in the Leinster Final by 1–17 to 0-29 and went on to play Waterford in the All-Ireland quarter-finals on 23 July 2017.
 In the quarter-final, Wexford lost by 1–19 to 1-23.

 In June 2019, Fitzgerald guided Wexford to the Leinster Senior Hurling Championship Final after drawing with Dublin, Galway and Kilkenny whilst beating Carlow in round 4.
 Wexford advanced to the final on scoring difference after a dramatic round 5 draw with Kilkenny left four teams; Kilkenny, Wexford, Dublin and Galway level on 5 points.
 On 30 June 2019, Wexford won their first Leinster Senior Hurling title since 2004 after an impressive 1–23 to 0–23 win over Kilkenny.
 It was Wexford's first win over Kilkenny in eight attempts and was played in front of a crowd of 51,842 in Croke Park.